 We estimate the fair value of each stock option award using the Black-Scholes option-pricing model, which uses as inputs the fair value of our common stock and assumptions we make for the volatility of our common stock, the expected term of our stock-based awards, the risk-free interest rate for a period that approximates the expected term of our stock-based awards, and our expected dividend yield.
 Prior to October 2017, we were a privately-held company and lacked company-specific historical and implied volatility information.
-Therefore, we estimate our expected volatility based on the historical volatility of our own traded peer companies and expect to continue to do so until such time as we have adequate historical data regarding the volatility of our own traded stock price.
+Therefore, we estimate our expected volatility based on the historical volatility of a set of our publicly traded peer companies as well as the limited historical volatility of our own traded stock price.
 We estimate the expected term of our options using the "simplified" method for awards that qualify as "plain-vanilla" options.
-For options that do not qualify as "plain-vanilla", we estimated the expected term using the average of vesting date and expiration date as we believe there is no better estimate of expected term.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is based on the fact that we have never paid cash dividends on common stock and do not expect to pay any cash dividends in the foreseeable future.